COMP4350-Team2/Backend/README.md

 - ***As a user, I should be able to add a recipe for any day of the year and be able to see it in my calendar.***<br />
 **Acceptance Criteria:**
     - Given that I’m a logged in user who has their calendar opened.
-    - When I click on any day of the calendar and click the “add recipe” option.
+    - When I click on any day of the calendar and click the “add recipe” option
     - Then I should be able to assign one of my own recipes to that day.
 - ***As a user, I should be able to add a recipe for breakfast, lunch, dinner, and snacks.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user who has their calendar opened.
+    - Given that I’m a logged in user who has their calendar opened
-    - When I click on a certain day and click the “add recipe” option.
+    - When I click on a certain day and click the “add recipe” option
     - Then I should have the option to select a tag of “breakfast”, “lunch”, or “dinner” to my recipe.

 ### Key Feature 2: Organize ingredients
 #### User Stories:
 - ***As a user, I want to have a list of commonly available ingredients I can choose from.***<br /> **Acceptance Criteria:**
-    - Given that I’m a logged in user and on my profile.
+    - Given that I’m a logged in user and on my profile
-    - When I am on my profile, I should be able to see my list of ingredients available.
+    - When I am on my profile, I should be able to see my list of ingredients available
-    - Upon clicking on my list, I should be able to click the “add ingredient” button.
+    - Upon clicking on my list, I should be able to click the “add ingredient” button
     - Then, I should be presented with a list of commonly available ingredients that I can add to my own list.
 - ***As a user, I want to search ingredients.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user and on my profile.
+    - Given that I’m a logged in user and on my profile
-    - I should be able to see a list of my own ingredients that I can open.
+    - I should be able to see a list of my own ingredients that I can open
-    - When I click the “add ingredients” button upon opening my list.
+    - When I click the “add ingredients” button upon opening my list
     - Then I should be presented with a list of commonly available ingredients that I can search through using a search bar.
 - ***As a user, I want to be able to set the amounts of ingredients added to my lists.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user who is trying to add an ingredient to my list.
+    - Given that I’m a logged in user who is trying to add an ingredient to my list
     - When I add a new ingredient to my list
     - Then, I should be able to edit the amount of ingredient before adding it to my list.
 - ***As a user, I want to create custom items and add them to my lists.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user with my list of ingredients open.
+    - Given that I’m a logged in user with my list of ingredients open
-    - When I click “add ingredient”.
+    - When I click “add ingredient”
     - Then I should be able to add a custom ingredient by clicking the “add custom ingredient” option that lets me write the name and image of the ingredient.
 - ***As a user, I want to see all the custom items I have previously made.***<br />
 **Acceptance Criteria:**